tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 First remove the ADN extension in chrome://extensions (using the trash icon), then reload

-#### What is the difference between JavaScript code in src/js, in src/js/adn, and in platform/chromium, or platform/firefox?
+#### What is the difference between JS code in src and in platform?

 Code in 'src/js' is cross-browser code that originates in uBlock, though it may have been modified in ADN's fork.
 Code in 'src/js/adn' is cross-browser code specific to ADN.
 Code in subdirectories of 'platform/' is code specific to a browser.
 You should not mess with this code unless you are an expert dev, _and_ have discussed the necessity of changes with the other devs.